 - Cut the cauliflower into large pieces: Cut the head of cauliflower into quarters, then trim out the inner core from each quarter.
 Break apart the cauliflower into large florets with your hands.
 If the core is tender, you can chip it into pieces and add it with the florets.

 - Transfer the cauliflower to a food processor: Transfer the cauliflower to a food processor.
-Don’t fill the food processor more than 3/4 full; if necessary, process in two batches.
+Don’t fill the food processor more than 3/4 full; if necessary, a process in two batches.

 - Pulse the cauliflower until completely broken down: Process the cauliflower in 1-second pulses until it has completely broken down into couscous-sized granules.
 (Alternatively, grate the florets on the large holes of a box grater.)